kmousaa/cosmolink/README.md

 # Features

-- Real-time messaging: Communicate with other users instantly using live messages.
+- **Real-time messaging:** Communicate with other users instantly using live messages.
-- Media sharing: Send images, videos, and audios within the chat.
+- **Media sharing:** Send images, videos, and audios within the chat.
-- Room-based conversations: Join specific rooms by entering a room ID to chat with other users in that room.
+- **Room-based conversations:** Join specific rooms by entering a room ID to chat with other users in that room.
-- Simple interface: Easy-to-use interface for a seamless messaging experience.
+- **Simple interface: **Easy-to-use interface for a seamless messaging experience.
-- Scalable: Rooms can accommodate multiple users, allowing for group conversations.
+-** Scalable:** Rooms can accommodate multiple users, allowing for group conversations.

 # Deployment